tjoye20/DateSpec/README.md

 ### Project Description

-This app allows students and mentors to collaborate on times to mentor each other and change the world.
+This app uses "tests" to help you determine if you want to engage with potential suitors, by allowing you to chat with them only if you approve of their responses to the questions on your profile page.
+Note: both users have to approve of each other's responses before they can chat with each other.

 ### Installation
 To install the app to your local computer run